 These are the most important channels through which you can generate visibility:

-- Trade journals – Trade journals offer specialized content focus that trade publications have for commercial real estate topics.
+- Trade journals – Commercial real estate trade journals offer specialized content focus that trade publications have for commercial real estate topics.
 Advertising in commercial real estate trade journals gives you the chance to reach a highly targeted audience of potential clients and partners and at the same time drive brand awareness for your business.

 - News sites & specialized blogs – Much like trade journals, CRE industry news sites and blogs are designed to provide thought leadership and industry news to professionals in the commercial real estate industry.
 They usually have large visitor numbers that you can target through your ads.